Summary of our Family HandbookUPDATED: l2/l2/23

 Family Photos and ‘All About Me’ Profiles

-We do not have nappy changing facilities so it is preferred children are toilet trained to commence their enrolment at the Preschool.
-If you are having challenges with supporting your child to become toilet trained please talk to the Director to work out some strategies to help your child.
+All children are to be toilet trained prior to commencement because we do not have nappy changing facilities at the Preschool.
+If you are having challenges with supporting your child to become toilet trained, please talk to the Director to work out some strategies to help your child.

 What to Pack for Lunch

-Please place lunch boxes in the fridge, fruit/veggies/yogurt for morning tea in the esky outside the kitchen door and drink bottles in the container in the ‘quiet room’.
+Please place lunch boxes in the fridge, and morning tea containers in the outdoor fridge in the dining area (outside) and drink bottles in the container provided.

-Please do not send nuts or products containing nuts to preschool as we are a nut free service.
+Please do not send nuts or products containing NUTS to Preschool, as we are an Allergy aware Preschool.

 Hats, clothing, sunscreen and insect repellent

-In order to assist educators to implement the preschool’s Sun Safety Policy all children’s hats stay at Preschool.
-At ‘Big School’, the usual rule is ‘No Hat, No Outside Play’, so we encourage them to get used to this idea.
+Preschool hats remain at the Preschool.
 Children must also have their shoulders covered to protect them from the sun.
-We also ask that you please apply sunscreen and mosquito repellent each day before your child arrives to help protect your child.
+We also ask that you please apply sunscreen and mosquito repellent each day before your child comes to Preschool to help protect your child.

-In your child’s bag please send a change of clothes, a couple of pairs of underpants, a raincoat everyday for rainy weather and a jumper every day for if the weather turns cool.
-You may store the raincoat at the Preschool.
-Comfortable play clothes and shoes with a strap help ensure relaxed, happy and safe play at preschool.
+In your child’s bag please send a change of clothes, a couple of pairs of underpants, a raincoat every day for rainy weather and a jumper every day for if the weather turns cool.
+Comfortable play clothes and shoes with a strap help ensure relaxed, happy and safe play at Preschool.
 Please remember to label all clothing.

 Donations are appreciated of any material such as boxes, paddle pop sticks, coloured paper etc. for the children to use for creative collage.
 Your rubbish may be someone’s piece of art!
 Please speak to the director if you have something to contribute.

 Emmerick Street Community Preschool is a non-profit community-based Preschool and is therefore reliant on the enrolled families to perform a wide range of managerial, administrative and maintenance tasks.
-It is this participation that enables the centre to run smoothly and remain cost efficient.
+It is this participation that enables the Preschool to run smoothly and remain viable.
 We cannot stress enough that your help in any of these areas is greatly needed and appreciated.
-We look forward to working with you and helping you into any role you can help out with.
 It is a wonderful opportunity for parents to be involved in a ‘hands on’ way in the educational environment of their children.

-The preschool is governed by a corporate body known as the Birchgrove Community Association (BCA).
-It is comprised of parents of the children attending the preschool.
-It is a community based venture which began as Birchgrove Community Preschool in Birchgrove in the mid-seventies to provide an alternative educational option for the local preschool children.
+The Preschool is governed by a corporate body known as the Birchgrove Community Association (BCA).
+It consists of some elected parents of the children attending the Preschool.
+It is a community-based venture which began as Birchgrove Community Preschool in Birchgrove in the mid-seventies to provide an alternative educational option for the local Preschool children.
 Due to leasing issues, relocation was necessary and the new grounds in Lilyfield were purchased in the late eighties.

-All the members of the Preschool Management Committee are elected by the parents of the preschool.
-The Management Committee (BCA), which consists of the President, Vice-president, Secretary and Treasurer and general Committee Members together with the Teaching Director, are responsible for all decisions pertaining to the day-to-day running of the preschool.
+All the members of the Preschool Management Committee are elected by the parents of the Preschool at the Annual General Meeting.
+The Management Committee (BCA), which consists of the President, Secretary and Treasurer and general Committee Members together with the Director, are responsible for all decisions pertaining to the day-to-day running of the Preschool.

-The Committee agrees on the yearly budget and all expenditures for maintenance and upkeep of the preschool.
-In the event of hiring new staff for the preschool, the Committee is responsible for managing the recruitment process.
-The Management Committee reports all activities to the parents at the Parent Meetings and major decisions are brought to the attention of the parent body at these meetings so that parents can share their ideas and ask questions.
-Budgets are set by the treasurer and at the end of each year the accounts are readied for auditing.
+The Management Committee in conjunction with the Director agrees on the yearly budget and all expenditures for maintenance and upkeep of the Preschool.
+Major decisions are brought to the attention of the parent body at the AGM and/or via letters and emails so that parents can share their ideas and ask questions.
+Budgets are set by the treasurer in consultation with the Director and accounts manager and at the end of each year the accounts are readied for auditing.

 Birchgrove Community Association Membership

-To entitle you to vote on issues at parent meetings and to hold a managerial or director position you will have to join the (BCA).
-This is mandatory for at least one parent/ guardian per family.
-Your application form and $3 fee will be collected at the time of enrolling your child.
+The Association membership entitles you to vote on issues at parent meetings and the AGM.
+To be eligible to hold a Management Committee position you will have to join the (BCA).
+It is mandatory for at least one parent/ guardian per family.
+Your application form and a fee will be collected at the time of enrolling your child.

-The preschool recognises the importance of parent involvement within the program and welcomes you to visit the preschool at any time.
-Some of the ways in which you can become involved in the preschool community include:
+Some of the ways in which you can become involved in the Preschool community include: